UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 	def addPerson(self, person):
 		"""
-		Redefines the addPerson function from People class to update the GUI everytime a new person is added.
+		Reimplement the addPerson function from People class to update the GUI everytime a new person is added.
 		"""
 		super(PeopleWindow, self).addPerson(person)
 		self._peopleList += [person._firstName, person._middleName, person._lastName]
+		person.close() #After adding the person close the window

 	def removePerson(self, index):
 		"""
-		Redefines the addPerson function from People class to update the GUI everytime a person is removed.
+		Reimplement the removePerson function from People class to update the GUI everytime a person is removed.
 		"""
 		super(PeopleWindow, self).removePerson(index)